-- Note: The Profiles tab is similar to profile configuration in Viz Trio and Viz Pilot.
-It uses the same data as Viz Trio, so changes made via either application are reflected in both. - ▲ Note: Profile changes cannot be canceled.
+Note: The Profiles tab is similar to profile configuration in Viz Trio and Viz Pilot.
+It uses the same data as Viz Trio, therefore, changes made via either application are reflected in both.

+Note: Profile changes cannot be canceled.

-Activate/deactivate profiles using buttons in the Profiles list:
+Activate/Deactivate profiles using buttons in the Profiles list:

-- ⚠ Note: Always set the Active Profile for a show in Viz Multiplay.
-If a show is activated by a Viz Trio client, then it will be deactivated if that Viz Trio client shuts down, and Viz Multiplay will lose its active profile. - ⚠ Note: Renaming an active profile (from Viz Trio or Viz Multiplay) automatically deactivates the profile.
-Go back to Settings > Profiles Tab and click the Activate button for the profile again.
+Note: Always set the Active Profile for a show in Viz Multiplay.
+If a show is activated by a Viz Trio client, then it is deactivated if that Viz Trio client shuts down, and Viz Multiplay loses its active profile.

+A Note: Renaming an active profile (from Viz Trio or Viz Multiplay) automatically deactivates the profile.
+Go back to Settings > Profiles and click the Activate button for the profile again.